 Living on a journalist’s salary at the time, I knew that I needed to make more money to reach my goal.
 Several of my friends were lawyers or accountants, working 60 hours a week or more.
 So I figured that I could work an extra 10 hours a week on top of my 9-to-5 job.
 I primarily took advantage of freelance and overtime opportunities that were offered by my former employer.
 I was also a banquet server during the busy wedding season and took care of pets over the holidays.

-In addition, any extra money that came in went to prepaying the mortgage.
-By that I mean tax refunds, birthday checks, work bonuses and even credit card rewards that I redeemed for cash.
+In addition, any extra money that came in — like tax refunds, birthday checks, work bonuses and even credit card rewards that I redeemed for cash — went to prepaying the mortgage.

 I also increased my income by selling things that I no longer used on eBay and Craigslist.
 This was more of a one-time purge that took about a month to complete.
-For example, I made several hundred dollars by getting rid of books that were just collecting dust around the condo.
 Items that I couldn’t sell were donated to Goodwill for the tax deduction.

 2. Slashed spending

 Since Uncle Sam takes his cut of any additional income, I realized that I would reach my goal sooner if I focused on reducing my expenses.
 Using Mint’s budgeting tools, I went through my spending categories individually and looked for ways to trim the fat.
 Here are just a few ways I saved:

 Cut cable service: Saved $600/year